AbdalrahmanAbouelnaga/Tolkien_Chatbot/README.md

 ## Tolkien_Chatbot
-A RAG chabot using HuggingFace, Qwen3, Chromadb and streamlit
+A RAG chabot using HuggingFace, Qwen3, Chromadb and streamlit.
 ## Install
 Clone the repo using:
 ```